 Erythrodermic is a term the describes widespread redness of the skin or epidermis.
 This form of psoriasis involves 90% of the body being covered by thin or flat lesions of redness.
 The skin exudes a warmth due to the increase in the movement of the circulatory and lymphatic systems.
 The outermost layer of the skin, the epidermis begins to flake off.
 When erythrodermic psoriasis occurs on the face it can cause the eyelids to droop outwards (ectropion).
 Other symptoms that patients may experience include; lymphadenopathy (the abnormal growth of lymph nodes), fever or hypothermia, anemia, liver disease, uric acid build up in the body (causing edema in some individuals), hair loss, nail dystrophy and fatigue (Young, M., et al., 2017) (ed.
 Yawalkar, N., 2009).
 Mortality often arises as a result of dehydration due to fluid loss, mineral loss, protein loss, increased probability of infection, etc. (ed.
 Yawalkar, N., 2009)(Meng, S., et al., 2018).

-This form of psoriasis not only affects the skin but also the joints of the body, it is a perfect example of how systemic inflammation can affect and be felt by the whole body.
+This form of psoriasis not only affects the skin but also the joints of the body, psoriasis arthritis is a perfect example of how systemic inflammation can affect and be felt by the whole body.
 The skin and joints of the body are not the only things that are affected in this form of the disease, the periarticular structures (Husni, M.E., et al., 2017) meaning then ligaments, surrounding muscles, tendons, the central nervous system and peripheral nervous system, the lymphatic and circulatory system as well as joint capsules, connective tissue and cartilage are affected by inflammation (eds.
 Rovenský J., Payer J., 2009).
-This form of arthritis affects approximatly 0.4%-1% of the population and is mainly found in individuals between the ages of 35-55 years of age (Husni, M.E., et al., 2017).
+This form of arthritis affects approximately 0.4%-1% of the population and is mainly found in individuals between the ages of 35-55 years of age (Husni, M.E., et al., 2017).
 For individuals who are suffering from arthritis the likelihood that they may also develop psoriasis is between 3-7% (Lipski, E., 2012).
 Quality of life is very poor for individuals suffering from these two chronic diseases (Husni, M.E., et al., 2017), that is why it is extremely important to prioritize changing lifestyle and dietary factors to ease inflammation in the body and on the skin.
 Sleep quality, body image, mental health are just some of the areas of life that are affected.

 Psoriasis and Children

 A common form of psoriasis that develops in children is plaque psoriasis on the scalp, guttate and inverse psoriasis are also common.
 In children, 2 years of younger psoriasiform diaper dermatitis is common (ed.
 Yalwalkar, N., 2009) (Thomas, J., 2014).
-Many children are diagnosed with eczema, food intolerances, allergies and chemical exposure can result in an eruption of eczema on the skin.
+Many children are diagnosed with eczema, food intolerances, allergies, and chemical exposure can result in an eruption of eczema on the skin.
 However, it can happen that psoriasis is misdiagnosed as eczema and it is not until later on in the child’s life, perhaps in adulthood that psoriasis is determined to have existed as it often resurfaces later on in life.
 Distribution of the infection on the skin is one way to establish if the child has psoriasis (ed.
 Yawalkar, N., 2009).

 Psoriasis in Women